 - You must make sure that you report the details of any internships in your next annual report.

-Leave for InternshipsStudents must apply for leave before undertaking any internship, work-integrated learning (WIL) and/or placement, with a Research End-User.
+Leave for InternshipsStudents must gain approval before undertaking any internship, work-integrated learning (WIL) and/or placement, with a Research End-User.
 Please use the Application for Leave to engage with Research End-User (LV-REU) form provided below.
+If you wish to undertake an internship, you will need to attach details of the proposed internship and confirmation of your supervisor and schools' approval of the internship.

 - Students with RTP Stipend Scholarships

-If you are in receipt of a Research Training Program (RTP) stipend, and have submitted your Research Proposal, you can apply for an internship.
+If you are in receipt of a Research Training Program (RTP) stipend and have submitted your Research Proposal and achieved your Confirmation of Candidature, you can apply for an internship.

-- For paid internships your scholarship payments will be suspended for the duration of the internship.
-If the student remains enrolled during the internship, at the discretion of the GRS, this period will not be deducted from the scholarship tenure.
+For paid internships, your scholarship payments will be suspended for the duration of the internship.
+If you remain enrolled during the internship, at the discretion of the GRS, this period will not be deducted from your scholarship tenure.

 - All other students